-Roughan & O’Donovan-Aecom's strategic cycle network plan for the greater Dublin area (GDA) identified cycle routes within 7 local authority regions that would, over a 10-year period, provide the best return on investment.
+Roughan & O’Donovan-AECOM's strategic cycle network plan for the greater Dublin area (GDA) identified cycle routes within seven local authority regions that would, over a 10-year period, provide the best return on investment.

 The most comprehensive study of cycling needs ever carried out in Ireland.